 Cryptocurrencies and tokens were brought within the scope of Australia’s anti-money laundering and counter-terrorism financing (AML/CTF) regulatory framework as a result of legislative amendments in the Anti-Money Laundering and Counter-Terrorism Amendment Act 2017 (Cth) which came into force in April 2018.
 The legislation was introduced to recognise the movement towards digital currencies becoming a popular method of payments and the transfer of value in the Australian economy while posing significant money laundering and terrorism financing risks.

-If a holder of cryptocurrency is carrying on a business that involves transacting in a cryptocurrency, the cryptocurrency will be held as trading stock.
+If a holder of cryptocurrency is carrying on a business that involves the sale or exchange of the cryptocurrency, the cryptocurrency will be held as trading stock.
 Gains on the sale of the cryptocurrency will be assessable and losses will be deductible (subject to integrity measures and “non-commercial loss” rules).
-Examples of relevant businesses include cryptocurrency trading and cryptocurrency mining businesses.
+Examples of relevant businesses include cryptocurrency trading and cryptocurrency mining.

 Whether or not a taxpayer’s activities amount to carrying on a business is a question of fact and degree, and is ultimately determined by weighing up the taxpayer’s individual facts and circumstances.
 Generally (but not exclusively), where the activities are undertaken for a profit-making purpose, are repetitious, involve ongoing effort, and include business documentation, the activities would amount to the carrying on of a business.